architect/arc.codes.next/src/docs/en/reference/runtime-helper-reference/arc.queues.md

 Queue functions are special Lambda functions that enable a message queue using AWS SQS.
 Architect has helpful methods for working with JSON payloads, service discovery, and make responses compatible with Lambda function signatures.

-Functions defined by `@queue` in the `.arc` file correspond to an SQS queue and a Lambda function handler.
+Functions defined by `@queue` in the `app.arc` file correspond to an SQS queue and a Lambda function handler.
 There are two methods you can use `publish()` and `subscribe()`.
 In order to use it, you must `npm install @architect/functions` to the function folder and require it at the top.

 A queue function will poll for messages on the queue when it is invoked.